mythenhacker/org-website-template/README.md

 # org-website-template
-Template for website with org-mode with stylesheets and multiple file hierarchy.
+Template for website with org-mode with stylesheets and multi-level file hierarchy.

 ## Installation